ddchristian/RaspberryPi-Autonomous-Car/docs/Instructions.md

 Copy your token (from notes.txt) and paste into the `token = ''` field of roomId.py It should look something like:	`token = 'NjkyOTcwMjAtMTgxZi00MzRhLTk2NTUtNmMwMjk0NDQ1MDYyN2Q'`Save the file.
 From terminal run the application: pi@raspberrypi:~ $ python roomId.pyThe roomId.py script prints a list of Spark Spaces that you belong to.
 Copy the roomId for the space you want to post to.
-Paste it in the notes.txt file to the field `spaceId = ''` field and save the file.## Make Spark call to isMember.py
+Paste it in the notes.txt file to the field `spaceId = ''` field and save the file.## Make Spark call to isMember
 Go to your Geany editor edit the file  `~/code/isMember.py`Copy your token (from notes.txt) and paste into the `token = ''` field of isMember.py.
 It should look something like:	`token = 'NjkyOTcwMjAtMTgxZi00MzRhLTk2NTUtNmMwMjk0NDQ1MDYyN2Q'`Copy your roomId (from notes.txt) into the `roomId = ''` field.
 It should look something like:	`roomId = 'NjkyOTcwMjAtMTgxZi00MzRhLTk2NTUtNmMwMjk0NDQ1MDYyN2Q'`From terminal run the application: pi@raspberrypi:~ $ python isMember.pyThe isMember.py script prints a list of members in a specific Spark space.